Queen Camilla: First marriage

-In the late 1960s, Shand met Andrew Parker Bowles (then a Guards officer – a lieutenant in the Blues and Royals) through his younger brother, Simon, who worked for her father's wine firm in Mayfair.
+In the late 1960s, Shand met Andrew Parker Bowles, then a Guards officer – a lieutenant in the Blues and Royals – through his younger brother, Simon, who worked for her father's wine firm in Mayfair.
 After an on-and-off relationship for years, Parker Bowles and Shand's engagement was announced in The Times in 1973.
-Sally Bedell Smith claimed that the announcement was sent out by the pair's parents without their knowledge, which forced Parker Bowles to propose.
-They married on 4 July 1973 in a Roman Catholic ceremony at the Guards' Chapel, Wellington Barracks, in London.
+Sally Bedell Smith wrote that the announcement was sent out by the pair's parents without their knowledge, which forced Parker Bowles to propose.
+They married on 4 July 1973 in a Catholic ceremony at the Guards' Chapel, Wellington Barracks, in London.
 Shand was 25 years old and Parker Bowles 33.
 Her wedding dress was designed by British fashion house Bellville Sassoon, and the bridesmaids included Parker Bowles's goddaughter Lady Emma Herbert.
 It was considered the "society wedding of the year" with 800 guests.
-Royal guests present at the ceremony and reception included Queen Elizabeth II's daughter Anne, the Queen's sister Margaret, and Queen Elizabeth The Queen Mother.
+Royal guests present at the ceremony and reception included Queen Elizabeth II's daughter, Anne; the Queen's sister, Margaret; and Queen Elizabeth The Queen Mother.

 The couple made their home in Wiltshire, purchasing Bolehyde Manor in Allington and later Middlewick House in Corsham.
-They had two children: Tom (born 18 December 1974), who is a godson of King Charles III, and Laura (born 1 January 1978).
-Both children were brought up in their father's Roman Catholic faith, particularly during the lifetime of their paternal grandmother Ann Parker Bowles; Camilla remained an Anglican and did not convert to Roman Catholicism.
-Laura attended a Catholic girls' school, but married in an Anglican church; Tom did not attend Ampleforth College as his father had, but Eton – and was married outside the Catholic Church.
+They had two children: Tom (born 1974) and Laura (born 1978).
+Tom is a godson of King Charles III.
+Both children were brought up in their father's Catholic faith, particularly during the lifetime of their paternal grandmother, Ann Parker Bowles; Camilla remained an Anglican and did not convert to Catholicism.
+Laura attended a Catholic girls' school, but married in an Anglican church; Tom did not attend Ampleforth College as his father had, but Eton—and was married outside the Catholic Church.
 Tom, like his father, is in remainder to the Earldom of Macclesfield.

-In December 1994, after 21 years of marriage, the Parker Bowleses issued divorce proceedings on the grounds they had been living separately for years.
-In July of that year, Camilla's mother Rosalind had died from osteoporosis, and her father later described this as a "difficult time for her".
+In December 1994, after 21 years of marriage, the couple issued divorce proceedings on the grounds they had been living separately for years.
+In July of that year, Camilla's mother, Rosalind, had died from osteoporosis, and her father later described this as a "difficult time for her".
 Their petition was heard and granted in January 1995 at the High Court Family Division in London.
 The divorce was finalised on 3 March 1995.
 A year later, Andrew married Rosemary Pitman (who died in 2010).